sontruongces/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

+Use these updated methods in your code:

+- Use
+`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderResponse.Builder`'s
-Use the `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderResponse.Builder` with the method `withStatus` instead of call `error`.
+`withStatus` method, instead of calling the `error` method.
-You also can use the `Builder` with the methods `withStatus` and `withOutput` instead of call `of`.
+- Replace the `of` method with the `Builder`'s `withStatus` and `withOutput` methods.
-Replace `getDataMap` calls with an output addition using the `Builder` with the method `withOutput` and get it through the method `getOutputOptional`.
+- Replace `getDataMap` calls with an output addition using the `Builder`'s `withOutput` method, and get it through the method `getOutputOptional`.

 The method `withOutput` can be invoked as many times you need.

 #### Why was this change made?